conan-io/conan-center-index/docs/adding_packages/README.md

 Quickly, there's a few items to look at:

 * Add _only_ the latest version in the [`config.yml`](folders_and_files.md#configyml) and [`conandata.yml`](folders_and_files.md#conandatayml)
-* Make sure to update the [`ConanFile` attributes](conanfile_attributes.md) like `license`, `description`, ect...
+* Make sure to update the [`ConanFile` attributes](conanfile_attributes.md) like `license`, `description`, etc...

 In ConanCenter, our belief is recipes should always match upstream, in other words, what the original author(s) intended.

 * Options should [follow these recommendations](conanfile_attributes.md#options) as well as match the default value used by the upstream project.
 * [Package information](build_and_package.md), libraries, components should match as well.
 This includes exposing supported build system names.

-Where dependencies are involved, there's no shortcuts, inspect the upstream's build scripts for how they usually consume them.
+Where dependencies are involved, there's no shortcuts, inspect the upstream's build scripts for how they are usually consumed.
 Pick the Conan generator that matches.
 The most common example is CMake's `find_package` that can be satisfied by Conan's [`CMakeDeps`](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmakedeps.html) generator.
 There are a few things to be cautious about, many projects like to "vendor" other projects within them.
 This can be files checked into the repository or